NEW: LIVE ONLINE VERSION (5 HALF DAYS)

 Hermann Ruckerbauer is a consultant and owner of EyeKnowHow.
 Before founding EyeKnowHow, Hermann worked with dynamic memory design and memory interface design at Qimonda AG, Infineon Technologies, and Siemens/Infineon for many years and sat at the JEDEC committee for dynamic memory standards.Indicate Interest

-The Feb 5+6, 2020 course was organized together with Rohde & Schwarz.
-We will also use R&S equipment for live demos in the on-line course in April 2020.
-This makes it possible for us to do live demos using the latest and greatest equipment.
+This course is organized in a partnership with Rohde & Schwarz.
+We will use R&S equipment for live demos.
+This partnership makes it possible for us to do live demos using the latest and greatest equipment.
 We do not allow partners to otherwise influence the course content.